jpdevries/eureka/README.md

 ## 🌐 Browser Support
 The server side rendering and HTML&ndash;first design patterns begin progressively enhancing a universally supported HTML layer.
 So basic features are supported in any browser.
 JavaScript support begins at IE9.
 Desired CSS layout requires Flexbox and is further enhanced with Grid Layout.

+## 🔡 i18n
+Eureka is on Crowdin.
+Please [contribute to our translations](https://crowdin.com/project/eureka-browser) if you are&nbsp;able.

 ## ♿️ Accessibility Proclaimer
 Eureka strives for WCAG Level AA success criteria in all scenarios with some accessibility preference features leaning towards Level AAA.
 Please [log *any* a11y issues here](https://github.com/jpdevries/eureka/issues).